 RSA_verify() verifies that the signature sigbuf of size siglen matches a given message digest m of size m_len. type denotes the message digest algorithm that was used to generate the signature. rsa is the signer's public key.

-RSA_sign() returns 1 on success.
-RSA_verify() returns 1 on successful verification.
+RSA_sign() returns 1 on success and 0 for failure.
+RSA_verify() returns 1 on successful verification and 0 for failure.

 SSL, PKCS #1 v2.0

 All of these functions were deprecated in OpenSSL 3.0.

 Copyright 2000-2020 The OpenSSL Project Authors.
 All Rights Reserved.

 Licensed under the Apache License 2.0 (the "License").
 You may not use this file except in compliance with the License.
 You can obtain a copy in the file LICENSE in the source distribution or at https://www.openssl.org/source/license.html.